yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - Share a fun or weird fact about yourself.
 - Share a movie you recently watched and loved.

+### Mend Monday

+- Do you have a personal project or goal that's been neglected that you want to turn around?
+- Share a current challenge or obstacle you're facing.
+What strategies or actions might help you overcome it?
+- Is there a relationship in your life that needs mending?
+What steps could you take to improve it?

 ### Meet Up Monday
 - What’s a work-related meet up you’ve attended that stands out as one of the best?
 - With today’s hectic schedules, what do you find to be the best days and times to hang out with others?